avli/avli.github.io/content/real-world-problem-for-theoretical-science.md

 ## Hill Climbing

-I would like to introduce an example that can be found in many books about optimization theory which explains the so called gradient descent or climb method.
+I would like to introduce an example that can be found in many books about optimization theory which explains the so called gradient ascent or climb method.
 Imagine you are standing on a hilly landscape.
 Your goal is to climb to the highest hill, but it’s a dark night and all you have is a flashlight, so you can’t see further than a few feet in front of you.
 What would your